Breeze/breeze.github.io/doc-net/webapi-controller-core.md

     [HttpPost]
     public SaveResult SaveChanges(JObject saveBundle) {
-      return _contextProvider.SaveChanges(saveBundle);
+      return persistenceManager.SaveChanges(saveBundle);
     }

 ### Server-side Validation

 Are alarm bells ringing when you read this code?
 We shouldn't blithely save everything the client tells us to save.
 We should inspect every request, making sure that the changes are valid and that the user is authorized to make them.

-Learn how to do that with [a custom EFContextProvider and save interception](/doc-net/ef-efcontextprovider#SaveInterception).
+Learn how to do that with [a custom EFPersistenceManager and save interception](/doc-net/ef-efpersistencemanager#SaveInterception).